Rangers: boardroom change proposals delayed further

 The deadline for agreeing to postpone an Extraordinary General Meeting of shareholders was the close of business on Friday 30 August, meaning the board would be required to notify shareholders of the EGM by 5 September.

-Directors would prefer to combine the business of the EGM into their annual general meeting and 27 August had been set as a deadline for all legal paperwork to be lodged.
+and 27 August had been set as a deadline for all legal paperwork to be lodged.

 However, the two parties were unable to reach agreement.